About Christine Schuster

 Safe Haven

-A limited divorce can provide relief to Maryland couplesMaryland’s lengthy divorce process can send those seeking to end their marriage into a limbo of insecurity and fear.
-“People are very concerned about the uncertainty when they first separate,” says Shelly Ingram, a family law attorney in Fulton.
+The prospect of a lengthy divorce process can send those seeking to end their marriage into a limbo of insecurity and fear.
+“People are very concerned about the uncertainty when they first separate,” says Shelly Ingram, a family law attorney in Fulton, Maryland.
 “Where is the money going to come from?
 How are they going to spend time with their kids?”
-Without grounds such as adultery or domestic violence, divorcing spouses may have to be separated for a minimum of 12 months to be seen in court and …
+Without grounds such as adultery or domestic violence, divorcing spouses may have to be separated for a minimum of 12 months to be seen …

 A Deadly Delay in Diagnosis